gvwilson/sdxpy/en/src/linter/index.md

 the full structure includes placeholders for elements that aren't present in this program.
 To see the full thing,
-we can use `ast.parse` to turn source code into a tree and `ast.dump` to display it:
+we can use `ast.parse` to turn our short program into an AST and `ast.dump` to display it:

 [% inc file="dump_ast.py" %]